Col-E/r8/src/test/java/com/android/tools/r8/desugar/corelib/desugar_jdk_libs_comments.md

 For example, let's say the `program_flags` have entries for `api_level_below_or_equal` 20, 24 and 26.
 If compiling the program for min API 24, R8/D8 will use both the set of flags for API 24 and 26 (24 <= 24, 24 <= 26 but !(24 <= 20)).

+## Extra keep rules

+The last field is `extra_keep_rules`, it includes keep rules that are appended by L8 when shrinking the desugared library.
+It includes keep rules related to reflection inside the desugared library, related to enum to have EnumSet working and to keep the j$ prefix.

 ## Copyright